Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Methodology

-\textbf{Optimum Update Approximation.} Our initialization guarantees that the first update optimally approximates the full fine-tuning weight updates:

-By the Eckart-Young theorem, this gives the optimal rank-$r$ approximation of the initial full fine-tuning update.
+\textbf{Optimal Update Approximation.} Our initialization guarantees that the first update optimally approximates the full FT weight updates: $ sB_{\text{init}}R_{\text{init}}A_{\text{init}} \approx \Delta W_{avg}. $ By the Eckart-Young theorem, this is the optimal rank-$r$ approximation of the initial full FT update.

-\textbf{Hyperparameter Independence.} As shown in Theorem \ref{theorem:hyper}, when gradient approximation is applied with orthonormal $B$ and $A$, the hyperparameter $s$ can be set to 1, resulting in the following:

-This demonstrates that our initialization guarantees optimal gradient approximation at every step, without requiring any scaling factor!
+\textbf{Scaling Factor Independence.} As shown in Theorem \ref{theorem:hyper}, when gradient approximation is applied with orthonormal $B$ and $A$, the hyperparameter $s$ can be set to 1, resulting in guaranteed optimal gradient approximation at every step, without requiring any scaling factor:

-\textbf{Guaranteed Loss Reduction.} Since $B$ is a tall orthonormal matrix and $A$ is a wide orthonormal matrix, they remain full rank throughout training.
-This ensures that $dL$ remains negative \ref{theorem:loss-neg}, guaranteeing stable optimization and convergence.
+\textbf{Guaranteed Loss Reduction.} Since $B$ is a tall orthonormal and $A$ a wide orthonormal matrix, they remain full rank throughout training.
+This ensures that $dL$ remains negative (Theorem \ref{theorem:loss-neg}), guaranteeing stable optimization and convergence.

-Another heuristic which might lead to a good initialization is setting the weights $B$ and $A$, such that they match the first update also approximately matches the direction of $\Delta W$.
+Another heuristic which might lead to a good initialization is setting $B$ and $A$, such that the first update also approximately matches the $\Delta W$ direction (Equation \ref{eq:heuristic}).
 Thankfully, we don't have to choose between the two.
-For SGD, we prove that setting $B_{init}$ and $A_{init}$ using Equations \ref{W_svd}-\ref{S_init}, results in the first update of \xs to best approximate the direction of the update of full fine-tuning.
+For SGD, we prove that setting $B_{init}$ and $A_{init}$ using Equations \ref{W_svd}-\ref{S_init}, results in the first update of \xs to best approximate the direction of the full FT update (Theorem \ref{theorem:grad_init}).

+While Theorem \ref{theorem:grad_init} is stated for SGD, the result extends to other SGD-based optimizers such as AdamW.
+In practice, we use AdamW and approximate the first update by taking the sign of the averaged gradients, consistent with AdamW’s first-step behavior.
+This produces an initialization whose SVD still yields the optimal rank-$r$ approximation of the simulated full FT update.

+\textbf{Initialization Memory.} To optimize GPU memory during \textbf{initialization}, we hook into the backward pass and compute the gradients layerwise, immediately discarding the computed gradients \citep{lv2024parameterfinetuninglargelanguage, lora_ga}.
+This ensures \( O(1) \) memory usage, independent of the number of layers, keeping GPU memory well within limits.
+This guarantees that the memory required for LoRA-SB initialization never exceeds the memory needed for subsequent LoRA-SB fine-tuning, and that \textbf{the peak memory usage of the entire LoRA-SB algorithm never exceeds that of standard LoRA} and other baselines.